crosscompute/crosscompute/README.rst

 Credits
 -------
-Thanks to `Salah Ahmed <https://github.com/salah93>`_ for testing our framework on Mac OS X and to `Aida Shoydokova <https://github.com/AShoydokova>`_ for testing our framework on Windows.
+Thanks to `Salah Ahmed <https://github.com/salah93>`_ for testing our framework on Mac OS X and `Aida Shoydokova <https://github.com/AShoydokova>`_ for testing our framework on Windows.

+Thanks to `Olga Creutzburg <https://github.com/olga0911>`_ for managing the team.